yraeonti/gp-vote-frontend/README.md

 - Make sure backend server is running on port 8000

-> **Note**: If backend server unable to run
+> **Note**: If backend server is unable to run
-- Comment out or uninstall all instances of the **client-req-scopes** package and make sure you have python and setuptools installed on your machine
+> - Comment out or uninstall all instances of the **client-req-scopes** package and make sure you have python and setuptools installed on your machine